ipfs/ipfs-blog/src/_blog/js-ipfs-0.63.0-esm-libp2p-0.37.x-and-lightweight-peerids.md

     * ipfs-core-types bumped from ^0.10.3 to ^0.11.0
     * ipfs-http-client bumped from ^56.0.3 to ^57.0.0

-# 🗺️ What’s next?

-Check out the js-IPFS [Project Roadmap](https://github.com/orgs/ipfs/projects/6) which contains headline features organised in the order we hope them to land.

-Only large features are called out in the roadmap.
-Expect lots of small bugfix releases between the roadmapped items!

 # 😍 Huge thank you to everyone that made this release possible

 * [@0xjjpa](https://github.com/0xjjpa) (1 comment)